The A380 is a passenger magnet!

 Such orders would have Emirates owning up to 340 A380s!

-The A380-900 will be the aircraft of choice for long range intercontinental travel.
+The A380-900 would be the ultimate aircraft of choice for long range intercontinental travel.
+The space, comfort and performance puts the A380-900 in a category of its own.

 [Airbus] will one day launch an A380neo and we will one day launch an A380 stretch (Fabrice Bregier)